Affordable and Easy Alternative to Fin Clipping Zebrafish

 Learn now by watching the ZEG Demo Video

-More experience the better results
+More experience gives better results

 Need initial training for fish handling